 Education Quality Assurance

-The Education Quality Assurance (EQA) designation is available to public and private institutions in B.C. that meet or exceed quality assurance standards set by the province of B.C.
+The Education Quality Assurance (EQA) designation is available to public and private institutions in British Columbia that meet or exceed institutional quality assurance standards set by the province of British Columbia.

-- Showcases recognizable trademark and standard that represents quality in education
+- A recognizable trademark and standard that represents quality in education

 - Protects and promotes B.C.’s reputation for quality post-secondary education – both locally and internationally